Understanding and applying the 3-2-1 backup rule for data security

 The 3-2-1 backup rule is important because making a minimum of three copies of data is usually sufficient to successfully recover from incidents in which production data is lost, stolen, or compromised— whether through natural disasters, human errors, or cybercriminal activity.

 The accelerating rise in ransomware underscores the importance of using the 3-2-1 backup rule.
 A recent survey found that 2022 attacks were 29% more numerous than 2021, and 34% higher than 2020.
 Ransomware attacks are on track to continue to rise.
-Moreover, 89% of all ransomware attacks now go beyond merely encrypting data to data exfiltration—leading to more cases of double extortion ransomware.
-And bad actors are increasingly intent on capturing all data, including backups, rendering traditional backup strategies useless.
+Moreover, 89% of all ransomware attacks now go beyond merely encrypting data to data exfiltration, leading to more cases of double extortion ransomware.
+Bad actors are increasingly intent on capturing all data, including backups, rendering traditional backup strategies useless.

 Having two copies on two different on-premises types of media—for example, on both a storage appliance and a hard disk drive—strengthens disaster recovery postures based on the probability that at least one of the on-prem backups will survive an incident.
 Adding an off-site copy, whether tapes that are stored in a remote warehouse or data located online in the public cloud or a virtual air gap, adds a deeper layer of insurance that organizations have access to data even in circumstances where all on-site copies are destroyed.